actions.json

 }

-The following example uses wildcard path matching to map requests to any path (excluding subdirectories) under /donate/ from your site's root to a corresponding absolute path https://api.dialect.com/api/v1/donate/ on an external site:
+The following example uses wildcard path matching to map requests to any path (excluding subdirectories) under /donate/ , from your site's root to the corresponding https://api.dialect.com/api/v1/donate/ absolute path at an external site:

 {